Peptic Ulcer Disease

 - Do you smoke cigarettes or drink alcohol?

 - Have you ever been tested or treated for a bacteria called H. pylori that can infect the stomach lining?

 - Do you have a family history of peptic ulcer disease?

 Your Doctor Might Examine the Following Body Structures or Functions:

 Your Doctor Might Order the Following Lab Tests or Studies:

 - Blood or breath test for the presence of H. pylori

-- Upper endoscopy (internal examination of esophagus, stomach,
+- Upper endoscopy (internal examination of esophagus, stomach, and duodenum)

 - Upper GI series